Originally published December 1, 2020.

-“Our first settlement offer is the highest amount you can possibly get.”
+- “Our first settlement offer is the highest amount you can possibly get.”

-“You must give us a recorded statement.”
+- “You must give us a recorded statement.”

-“You must speak with us alone, without your attorney on the line.”
+- “You must speak with us alone, without your attorney on the line.”

-So, if an insurance agent calls you after an accident, simply tell them that you will not speak to them without an attorney on the line and hang up.
+If an insurance agent calls you after an accident, simply tell them that you will not speak to them without an attorney on the line and hang up.
 You are not required to do anything more, no matter what the insurance agent tells you.